-In publication and privacy proceedings the recoverability of ATE insurance was expected to be abolished, but these plans have subsequently been delayed indefinitely.
+In publication and privacy proceedings the recoverability of ATE insurance premiums was expected to be abolished, but these plans have subsequently been delayed indefinitely.
 In December 2018, the government announced that it was abandoning plans set out in its 2013 costs consultation and instead the recoverability of ATE insurance premiums will remain.
+The publication and privacy proceedings exception does not cover pure data breach or cyberattack litigation and therefore parties to such litigation will not be able to recover their ATE insurance premiums from the losing party (Warren v DSG Retail Ltd [2021] EWHC 2168 (QB)).